IdentifiantMot de passe

 High Definition vs. Low Definition Shader

-By default the volume rendering uses the high definition shader.
-It accounts for each voxel of the volume with correct weight when ray-tracing the volume contents, providing an accurate representation of even the finer details of the volume.
+By default, the volumetric rendering uses a high definition shader.
+It accounts for each voxel of the volume with the correct weight when ray-tracing the volume contents, providing an accurate representation of even the finer details of the volume.
 However, this is computationally very expensive, so the frame rate suffers.
-If rendering speed is more important than pixel-perfect accuracy of the volume contents, you can take the much faster low definition shader into use by setting false for QCustom3DVolume::useHighDefShader property.
-The low definition shader achieves the speed by making compromises on the accuracy, so it doesn't guarantee each voxel of the volume will be sampled.
-This can lead to flickering and/or other rendering artifacts on the finer details of the volume.
+If rendering speed is more important than pixel-perfect accuracy of the volume contents, take the much faster low definition shader into use by setting QCustom3DVolume::useHighDefShader property false.
+The low definition shader achieves the speed by making compromises on accuracy, so it doesn't guarantee that every voxel of the volume will be sampled.
+This can lead to flickering or other rendering artifacts on the finer details of the volume.

 Sélectionnez